Galley Fare on Sailaway Alaska Tours – Fresh, Hearty, and Wholly Alaskan

 Propane stove with oven

-Deep sink with filtered water
+Deep sink with fresh water

 Cast iron, stainless steel, and non-stick cookware